zpatronus/StarTrailCUDA/docs/milestone.md

 - exponential (zjc)
   - hard to control tail length (zjc)
 - linear (zjc)
-- linear approx
+- LINEARAPPROX: Uses mathematical heuristics to approximate the LINEAR algorithm with $O(1)$ cost instead of $O(window size)$ to render each frame.
+(Zijun Yang)

+We explored different implementations:

 - baseline (zjc)
-- baseline with hardware codec
-- cuda
+- Baseline with hardware codec: Similar to baseline, but with both video decoding and encoding replaced with hardware-accelerated implementations (using NVENC for encoding and CUVID for decoding) for improved performance.
+(Jiache Zhang and Zijun Yang)
+- CUDA: Similar to baseline with hardware codec, but with the rendering phase replaced with pixel-wise parallelism using CUDA kernels for high-performance computation of star trail effects.
+(Zijun Yang)

 ## PRELIMINARY RESULTS

+> NOTICE: Most videos in this page is in 4K.
+If you notice any aliasing, viewing it in full screen usually helps.

 ### RENDERING ALGORITHMS